LOfTheOuther/CodingQA/README.md

 # CodingQA
-Test project for CGM Austria
+Test project for CGM Austria.
+Unit test method testMyProgram().
+Also available MainClass to try it.